 If you just can’t get past the taste of oregano oil, then know that there are capsules you can take (like this affordable option on Amazon).
 You should still reap many of the rewards, although I like to drink the oil to allow it to coat my throat.

 There is another way to enjoy the benefits of oregano, and that’s to drink it in tea form.
 I do this on a regular basis, and have actually come to enjoy the flavor, which is much milder than the oil.
-You can make oregano tea by steeping fresh or dried oregano leaves, or by buying pre-made teabags (such as these on Amazon, which I usually get).
+You can make oregano tea by steeping fresh or dried oregano leaves, or by buying pre-made teabags (such as these you can order online, which is what I usually do).

 To learn more about the benefits of oregano tea for the lungs, click here.